LuigiTCastro/devameet-node-nest/notes.md

 Nele encontra-se a classe  ``AppModule``, que é decorada com o decorator ``@Module``.
 Nessa classe que são feitas as importações dos controllers e serviços.
 Isso garante que eles estão habilitados e disponíveis para uso na aplicação Nest.js.

-__Decorators__
-Way to inject behavior into the class, with economy of code.
-__@Module__
-File grouping as a microservice.
-Piece of code that works autonomously. <!-- can be imported to be used in anothe code -->

 > [APP.SERVICE.TS]
 Imports the INJECTABLE decorator for his class to be injectable in any other class.
 <!-- Dependency Injection -->